Please read, even if you have experience foraging, it’s a good reminder 🙂

 Dog poo and wee

-The main danger to human health in dog faeces is the presence of the eggs of toxocara canis.
+The main danger to human health in dog faeces is the presence of the eggs of Toxocara canis.
 This is a worm, which lives harmlessly in our furry friends but presents a danger to humans and can also spread by living in the soil long after the faeces have disappeared.
-Whether urban foraging or in the countryside, avoid dogs muck and wash anything you find at ground level.
-Dogs wee, due to clever canine leg cocking may be on plants a good bit higher so I never eat anything as I go along unless I’m sure its out of the dog wee zone (how high can a wolf hound pee anyway?), or unless its in an area I’m sure no dogs could access.
+Whether urban foraging or in the countryside, avoid dog muck and wash anything you find, especially at ground level.
+Dogs wee may be on plants a good bit higher, so I never eat anything as I go along unless I’m sure it’s out of the dog wee zone (how high can a wolf hound pee anyway?), or unless it’s in an area I’m sure no dogs could access.